-It is estimated that at least 78 native vertebrate species would be at risk if foxes became established.
-Of these, 34 species have locally restricted ranges, 16 are suspected to be already declining in distribution and 12 species are threatened according to Commonwealth or State threatened species legislation.
+Of the 77 native vertebrate species estimated at risk from fox impact, 34 species have locally restricted ranges, 16 are suspected to be already declining in distribution and 12 species are threatened according to Commonwealth or State legislation.
 This list does not include invertebrate species, many of which would also be at risk of fox predation.

 Threatened and high conservation significance species at risk would include:

-More widespread species like ducks, shorebirds, ground nesting birds, blue tongue lizards, mountain dragons, skinks and frogs are all highly at risk.
-Even animals such as the little penguin and platypus are at risk.
-Additionally, foxes are carriers of disease and spread environmental weeds.
+The young of species such as the Tasmanian devil and spotted-tailed quoll that are left unattended in dens would also be vulnerable to predation by foxes.
+More widespread species like ducks, shorebirds, ground nesting birds, blue tongue lizards, mountain dragons, skinks and frogs are all at risk.
+Even animals such as the little penguin and platypus would be under threat.

 Australia's wildlife has not evolved in the presence of foxes, and therefore lacks adequate adaptations to cope with the predatory prowess of the fox.
 In Victoria, for example, the fox has established itself in all terrestrial environments from inner urban areas to alpine heaths, rainforests to coastal heaths and mallee.
-It is known to have directly caused the extinction of six mammals and is currently causing the near extinction of the:
+It is known to have directly caused the extinction of six mammals and is currently implicated in the decline of:

 Contact: Invasive Species EnquiriesInvasive Species Branch